-- Giving the employees free shares - Giving the employees shares with special price - Giving promise of sale of the shares after specific period and according to certain conditions that stated in the company promise of sale
+- Giving the employees free shares - Giving the employees shares with special price. - Giving promise of sale of the shares after specific period and according to certain conditions that stated in the company promise of sale.

-The compensation and motivation system is not affected
+The compensation and motivation system are not affected.